Azure-Samples/ms-identity-ciam-javascript-tutorial/1-Authentication/4-sign-in-device-code/README.md

 ---
 page_type: sample
-name: A Node headless application using MSAL Node to authenticate users with the device code flow against Customer Identity Access Management (CIAM)
+name: A Node headless application using MSAL Node to authenticate users with the device code flow against Microsoft Entra External ID
-description: A Node headless application using MSAL Node to authenticate users with the device code flow against Customer Identity Access Management (CIAM)
+description: A Node headless application using MSAL Node to authenticate users with the device code flow against Microsoft Entra External ID
 languages:
  - javascript
 products: